jennifergingras/burger/README.md

 # Burger
-Add burgers and eat burgers using MySQL, Node, Express, Handlebars and an ORM
+Add burgers and eat burgers in this full stack application

+## Ingredients
+* Node.js
+* Express
+* MySQL
+* Sequelize
+* Handlebars

+### These burgers are imaginary.
+Do not attempt to eat.